The Secret of True Da'as: Escaping the Deceptions of Yerovam ben Nevat

 The Miracle of the Burning of Heretical Books

 The great miracle is that the tzaddikim burned the books of the heretics, and through this, the books of Yerovam ben Nevat were also burned.
-About 2,800 years have passed since then, yet Rebbe Nachman says that if even one page of those wisdoms had remained today, a person would read it, immediately become convinced, go make himself a calf in some corner, and bow down to it.
+About 2,800 years have passed since then, yet Rebbe Nachman says that if even one page of those philosophies had remained today, a person would read it, immediately be convinced, go make himself a calf in some corner, and bow down to it.

-Emunah in the Tzaddik Requires Da'as
+Faith in the Tzaddik Requires Da'as

-Reincarnations and the Clarification of the Kelipos
+Reincarnations of Souls and the Clarification of the Kelipos

 Part 2 of 2 — Lesson No. 63

-All Parts: Part 1 | Part 2 (Current)
+All parts: Part 1 | Part 2 (current)